Infineon/TLI4970-D050T4-Current-Sensor/README.md

 ## Installation

 ### Integration of Library
-Please download this repository from GitHub by clicking on the following field in the latest [release](https://github.com/Infineon/TLI4970-Current-Sensor/releases) of this repository or directly [here](https://github.com/Infineon/TLI4970-Current-Sensor/releases/V1.0.0/TLI4970-Current-Sensor.zip):
+Please download this repository from GitHub by clicking on the following field in the latest [release](https://github.com/Infineon/TLI4970-Current-Sensor/releases) of this repository:

 ![Download Library](https://raw.githubusercontent.com/infineon/assets/master/Pictures/Releases_Generic.jpg)